dtk/dtk-docs-v1/_getting-started/quickstart.md

 ### Installing the Dtk Server

-Having all prerequisites fulfilled, we will first install the various containers we distribute for the Quickstart.
-Login to your AWS instance and pull latest docker images for dtk-server and dtk-arbiter from Docker Hub:

-{% highlight bash linenos %}
-~$ docker pull getdtk/dtk-server
-~$ docker pull getdtk/dtk-arbiter
-{% endhighlight %}

-Create a directory which will serve as mounted host volume for your containers
+Login to your AWS instance and create a directory which will serve as mounted host volume for your containers
 {% highlight bash linenos %}
 ~$ mkdir dtk-server
 ~$ cd dtk-server